What Does it Take to Be a Geothermal Production Manager?

 - Power Plant Operations Manager

-In the United States, there were 170,600 jobs for Geothermal Production Manager in 2016.
+In 2016, there was an estimated number of 170,600 jobs in the United States for Geothermal Production Manager.
 There is little to no growth in job opportunities for Geothermal Production Manager.
-Due to new job openings and attrition, there will be an average of 11,600 job openings in this field each year.
+There will be an estimated 11,600 positions for Geothermal Production Manager per year.

 The states with the most job growth for Geothermal Production Manager are Nevada, Utah, and Arizona.
 Watch out if you plan on working in Alaska, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.